 Keep an eye out for the LG A1 OLED, which is a new entry-level OLED model for 2021 too.

 Best OLED TV competitors: what else is out there?

 OLED is, for many, the premium TV tech of the moment.
 Though once weighed down by inaccessible price points, a flurry of cheaper mid-range OLEDs and smaller panel sizes has helped bring OLED closer to the mass market.

 However, it's not the only option out there.
 Samsung's competing QLED televisions outperform for brightness, while the introduction of Mini LED backlights has only improved light emission and overall contrast – the areas that OLED generally has the upper hand with, thanks to its per-pixel brightness control.

-For those with truly cash to splash, you'll be choosing between a high-end OLED TV and Micro LED – a self-emissive panel technology that Samsung has leant into in recent times, but which has proved difficult to offer either affordably or at mainstream sizing (76-inch is the smallest we've seen so far, as of 2021).
+For those with truly cash to splash, you'll be choosing between a high-end OLED TV and Micro LED – a self-emissive panel technology that Samsung has leant into in recent times, but which has proved difficult to offer either affordably or at mainstream sizing.
 Samsung's plans to offer QD-OLED hybrids could spell trouble for tradition OLED manufacturing too – as could TCL's plans to manufacture its own inkjet OLED TV panels at a significant price reduction over traditional OLED production methods.

 It's a more complicated picture than simply OLED, then, though for deep blacks and true-to-life color – at a size you can actually get into the average living room – OLED may still be the best choice